EzryStIago/training/docs/guides/Cluster_User_Guide.md

 ``` #SBATCH --array=0-499 ```
 submits 500 jobs.

-The "%" seperator is useful to limit the number of maximum jobs.
-For example, the following line sets a maximum of 100 jobs to the queue
+The "%" seperator is useful to limit the number of jobs in the queue at a any given time.
+For example, the following line would send a maximum of 100 jobs to the queue.
 ```
 #SBATCH --array=0-499%100
 ```

+It is a good practice to populate the queue with less than 500 jobs at any given time.

 ## Running an interactive job